 1 .
-Applicant's name and proposed project description: Tubac Fire District; Replace an existing outdated fire station with a new station.
+Applicant's name and proposed project description: Tubac Fire District; Replace an existing outdated fire station (Fire Station 1 in the Tubac Fire District) with a new station.
 2. Rural Development's loan/grant program/guarantee or other Agency action: USDA Community Facilities Program.

-3. \checkmark Attach a map of the proposal's area of effect identifying location or EJ populations, location of the proposal, area of im pact or

-Attach results of EJ analysis from the Environmental Protection Agency's (EPAs) EnviroMapper with propose ed p project location and impact footprint delineated.
+3. Attach a map of the proposal's area of effect identifying location or EJ populations, location of the proposal, area of impact or Attach results of EJ analysis from the Environmental Protection Agency's (EPAs) EnviroMapper with proposed project location and impact footprint delineated.
 4. Does the applicant's proposal or Agency action directly, indirectly or cumulatively affect the quality and/or level of services provided to the community?

-✓ Yes N/A ------- -- -----

-5. Is the applicant's proposal or Agency action likely to result in a change in the current land use patterns (types of land use, development densities, etc)?
-Yes
+Yes No N/A 5.
+Is the applicant's proposal or Agency action likely to result in a change in the current land use patterns (types of land use, development densities, etc)?
+Yes No N/A 6.
+Does a demographic analysis indicate the applicant's proposal or Agency's action may disproportionately affect a significant minority and/or low-income populations?
+Yes No N/A If answer is no, skip to item 12.

-✓ No N/A ------ -----

-6. Does a demographic analysis indicate the applicant's proposal or Agency's action may disproportionately affect a significant minority and/or low-income populations?

-Yes ✓ No N/A ----- ------ -----

-If answer is no, skip to item 12.
 If answer is yes, continue with items 7 through 12.

-7. Identify, describe, and provide location of EJ population

-8. If a disproportionate adverse affect is expected to impact an EJ population, identify type/level of public outreach implemented.
+7. Identify, describe, and provide location of EJ population 8.
+If a disproportionate adverse affect is expected to impact an EJ population, identify type/level of public outreach implemented.
 9. Identify disproportionately high and adverse impacts on EJ populations.

-10. Are adverse impacts apprec ably more severe e or greater in magnitude than the adverse impacts expected on nonminority/low-in come population ns?
-Yes No No N/A 11.
+10. Are adverse impacts appreciably more severe or greater in magnitude than the adverse impacts expected on non-minority/low-income populations?
+Yes No N/A 11.
 Are alternatives and/or mitigation required to avoid impacts to EJ populations?

-Yes N/A ----- -- -----

-If yes, describe

-12. I certify that I have reviewed the appropriate documentation and have determined that:

-No major EJ or civil rights impact is likely to result if the proposal is implemented.
+Yes No N/A If yes, describe 12.
+I certify that I have reviewed the appropriate documentation and have determined that: No major EJ or civil rights impact is likely to result if the proposal is implemented.
 A major EJ or civil rights impact is likely to result if the proposal is implemented.

-Name and Title of Certifying Official
+Name and Title of Certifying Official Date

-4. Yes, the new fire station will have a beneficial effect on surrounding communities as it will replace outdated infrastructure that will be utilized to serve local communities.

-6. According to the U.S. Bureau's American Community Survey (ACS), there are 891 reported persons living within one mile of the proposed fire station.
+- 4. Yes, the new fire station will have a beneficial effect on surrounding communities as it will replace outdated infrastructure that will be utilized to serve local communities. - 6.
+According to the U.S. Bureau's American Community Survey (ACS), there are 891 reported persons living within one mile of the proposed fire station.
 Of the 891 persons, 51 percent are classified as people of color and 38 percent are considered low income.
 The proposed project will look at replacing an existing fire station with a new up to date fire station.
 Thus, there are no anticipated significant adverse impacts to people of color or low-income populations, as the proposed project will not change the land use of the property site.